Cedar Rapids Snowfall Totals & Accumulation Averages

 For just over half of winter days, Cedar Rapids has at least an inch of snow on the ground.

-Snow mostly accumulates from December to February.
-Typically, on one or two days in each winter month, the snow covering Cedar Rapids gets to ten or more inches deep.
+Typically on six days a year the snow covering Cedar Rapids gets to ten or more inches deep.